DimaSoroko/Born2BeRoot/README.md

 PASS_WARN_AGE 7
 ```
 *!!!
-Rememeber by doing this step, you will only change the password expiration policy for the new user.
+Remember by doing this step, you will only change the password expiration policy for the new user.
 To change it for the original user and for the root follow the next step.*

 ***Third Step*** : set password expiration policy for the original user and the root.